 As the dispatcher, you can reassign work that is assigned, paused, or declined.
 However, as soon as the firefighter starts an inspection and the assignment is in progress, you can't reassign it.
 While in progress, the assignment is controlled by the mobile worker actively working on it.
 You as the dispatcher control it in any other state, including unassigned, assigned, paused, completed, or declined.

-- In the assignments list, click Assignee and choose the name of the worker that will be out.
+- In the assignments list, click Assignee and choose the name of the mobile worker that will be out.
 For purposes of this exercise, choose any of them.

 - Still in the assignments list, click Status and choose Assigned.

 For this exercise, you'll just reassign her assigned work.
 In practice, the Status filter is a multiselect field, and you could see a list of her assignments with other statuses as well.
 Remember you have to exclude In Progess and Completed assignments to successfully reassign the other assignments.

 - Click the check box next to the count of assignments that are assigned to this mobile worker.